 Gloveless beekeeping: One of the core tenets of the Bee Squad’s beekeeping philosophy is to enter colonies without wearing gloves.
 This allows the beekeeper to have the dexterity and sensory feedback to handle frames and bee boxes in a way that minimizes harm and disruption to the bees.
 For the safety of all students and instructors, we require that all participants do not wear gloves in our teaching apiaries.
 We believe that the ability to manage a hive of honey bees calmly and confidently under a wide range of conditions is one of the most important skills gained from our program.
-Please feel free to contact us with questions prior to registration or attending class!
+However, we cannot guarantee that participants will not be stung during our classes.
+If you experience adverse reactions to bee stings, please consult with your doctor before attending a workshop.
+Feel free to contact us with questions prior to registration or attending class!